3 TIPS FOR CHOOSING THE RIGHT SKI & SNOWBOARD GOGGLES

 Shape of the frame

+Our OTG, or Over The Glasses technology allows you to wear your percription glasses under your goggles.
+OTG goggles tend to be a little wider in order to comfortably accommodate eyeglasses and ensure good air circulation inside the goggles to minimize fogging.
 Now that you know how to adapt your goggles according to the weather, your face and your requirements, you are ready to enjoy the snow, with absolute safety and comfort.
-However, if you want personalized advice, do not hesitate to get in one of our many shop # storelocator.
+However, if you want personalized advice, do not hesitate to get in one of our many shop storelocator.

-Vents: allows cool air to enter from below the mask and discharging the hot air and moisture from above the mask.
+Vents: allows cool air to enter from below the lense and discharging the hot air and moisture from the top of the goggles.
 This helps regulate temperature and prevent fogging.

 Cylindrical lenses: The cylindrical lenses from Rossignol are made from polycarbonate cut, formed, assembled with the inner lens.
 The glass is flat, and the final curve is given by the shape of the mask.